-Development within the Environment Agency's flood risk zones 2, 3a and 3b will only be acceptable when the sequential test and, where applicable, the exception test have been satisfied, as set out in the National Planning Policy Framework.
+Development within the Environment Agency's flood risk zones 2, 3a and 3b 2 and 3a will only be acceptable when the sequential test and, where applicable, the exception test have been satisfied, as set out in the National Planning Policy Framework.
+Land use in High Probability Flood Zone 3b should be restricted to water compatible or, with the exception test, essential infrastructure.

-The flood plain will be maintained and, where opportunities arise, restored in order to maximise natural storage of flood water, reduce flooding problems and increase landscape and conservation value.
+The flood plain will be maintained and, where opportunities arise, restored in order to maximise natural storage of flood water, reduce flooding problems and increase landscape, ecological and conservation value.
+Rural and urban land use practices to restore more sustainable natural floodplains and to reduce runoff will be encouraged.
+Developers will be encouraged to reduce the reliance on hard engineered solutions through their site by contributing to upstream flood storage, giving consideration to a whole catchment approach.